Feko-Karels/Sorting-Algorithms/README.md

 A website that visualizes sorting algorithms.

-Settings for Array size, speed and one of the following sorting algorithms Quick Sort
+Settings for Array size, speed and one of the following sorting algorithms:

+-Quick Sort

-Merge Sort
+-Merge Sort

-Heap Sort
+-Heap Sort

-Bubble Sort
+-Bubble Sort

 View project at https://sorting-algorithms.glitch.me/